-- 35. CHS' decision notice was defective according to the requirements of s 55 of the FOI Act.
-The decision notice contained a finding that dealing with the application would require an unreasonable and substantial diversion of resources with no reference to any evidence or material relied on. - 36.
-Moreover, the decision appears to have been made without first observing the required consideration under s 46 to the applicant's correspondence of 15 June 2021.
-This correspondence both modified the application and had to be considered on its merits for the decision-maker to comply with the requirements in s 46. - 37.
-Accordingly, I am satisfied that CHS' decision was not the correct and preferable decision.
-My decision is to set aside and substitute CHS' decision under s 82(2)(c).
-The application does not constitute an unreasonable and substantial diversion of resources.
+43. My decision is that AHD's decision was not the correct and preferable decision.
+The decision notice was defective according to the requirements in s 55 of the FOI Act and the decision appears to have been made without giving the consideration due under s 46 to the applicant's correspondence of 15 June 2021.
+This correspondence modified the application and had to be considered on its merits for the decision-maker to comply with s 46.

+44. Accordingly, I set aside and substitute AHD's decision under s 82(2)(c) of the FOI Act.
+The application does not constitute an unreasonable and substantial diversion of resources and AHD should make a new decision on the applicant's access application.

+Symone Andersen

-Symone Andersen Acting Senior Assistant Ombudsman 21 September 2021
+Acting Senior Assistant Ombudsman

+21 September 2021